alvarosf07/PyFinPO/README.md

 # ``PyFinPO`` - Python Financial Portfolio Optimization
-Welcome to PyFinPO, my perfonal library for Financial Portfolio Optimization in Python.
+Welcome to PyFinPO, my personal library for Financial Portfolio Optimization in Python.

 PyFinPO is an abstraction of other Python libraries for Portfolio Optimization, aiming to provide a structured, simple and extensible infrastructure to perform Financial Portfolio Optimization.